Professional/Short Course Sustainability in the Built Environment

 Learning and Teaching

-With an online course you have the flexibility to fit your studies around personal and professional commitments, with access to our learning resources any time and from anywhere in the world.
+This course will be delivered as on-campus seminars with resources available online to support your studies.
+You will have the flexibility to fit your studies around personal and professional commitments, with access to our learning resources any time.
 Studying while you work also provides valuable opportunities to apply what you have learned directly to your role.
-We use the latest online learning technology to make your distance learning experience as effective and rewarding as our traditionally taught courses.

 We assess your work through a variety of coursework assignments, including essays, reports, surveys and presentations.
 We also encourage you to do 'formative work' to prepare for assessment.
 This does not count towards final marks, but the feedback you receive helps improve your performance.